samsonajulor/address_watcher/contracts/rahman/README.md

-# Sample contract to be used to simulate transactions. // Alfa Saturday 12pm
+##### Sample contract to be used to simulate transactions. by Alfa due 12pm Saturday 4th of November, 2023.